amolrv/amolrv.github.io/_posts/2020-11-04-modelling-value-types.md

 You don't need to mark props as private.

-## Represent a domain concept which constraints
+## Represent a domain concept with constraint

-Very basic example of this type can be Email and constraint can be it need to match some fancy regex.
+Let's take an example of `email` which need to match some fancy regex.

 This is bit complicated one especially with kotlin because of language design.
 But we have 2 options here: